-In addition, the record searches and other literature received and reviewed as part of this survey indicate that the likelihood of discovering archaeological/cultural resources within or near the APE is relatively high; particularly given the record of sites recorded in the vicinity of the airport.
-This conclusion suggests unanticipated discoveries may occur from construction-related activities such as grading and excavation.
+Alternative D avoids impacting, directly and/or indirectly, the National Register listed Hangar One property or the following National Register eligible properties: the Theme Building, the WWII Munitions Storage Bunker, the Merle Norman Complex, and archaeological site CA-LAN-2345.
+This alternative, however, does involve the use of heavy machinery and equipment associated with construction-related activities such as demolition, excavation and grading.
+Records search information and other relevant literature reviewed as part of the Supplemental Section 106 survey process indicated that the likelihood of encountering archaeological/cultural resources within or near the Composite APE is relatively high, particularly given the records search of sites recorded in the vicinity of the airport.
+This conclusion suggests unanticipated discoveries may occur from construction-related activities.
 The disturbance or destruction of potentially significant undiscovered archaeological/cultural resources by these activities would be considered an adverse effect unless mitigated.